Derpumu/Pacifist/README.md

 Apart from that, purely military mods that fail to load are marked incompatible and I won't fix those issues unless they are part of popular mod packs.

 ### Current status of overhaul mod compatibility:
 The order represents roughly my plans to playtest and fix them.
-Since Factorio 2.0 changed parts of the API and lots of previous overhaul mods are not yet available again.
+Since Factorio 2.0 changed parts of the API and lots of previous overhaul mods are not yet available again, the list of compatible overhaul mods is very limited.
 **Please let me know when you'd like to use Pacifist with an overhaul mod that is not on this list or marked as not tested!** I'll prioritize compatibility to mods where I know they will actually be used.
 The below list is tested more or less thoroughly every time a new version of Pacifist is released.

 #### Pyanodon's